-Abstract The powerful processors and variety of sensors in new and planned mobile Internet devices, such as Apple's iPhone and Android-based smartphones, can be leveraged to build cyber-physical applications that collect sensor data from the real world and communicate it back to Internet services for processing and aggregation.
-This article presents key R&D challenges facing developers of mobile cyber-physical applications that integrate with Internet services and summarizes emerging solutions to address these challenges.
-For example, application software should be architected to conserve power, which motivates $R \mathcal{E} D$ on tools that can predict the power consumption characteristics of mobile software architectures.
+Abstract New and planned mobile Internet devices, such as Apple's iPhone and Motorola's Droid, have powerful processors and a variety of sensors that can be leveraged to build cyber-physical applications that collect sensor data from the real world and communicate it back to Internet services for processing and aggregation.
+This paper presents a sampling of key $R \mathcal{E}D$ challenges facing developers of mobile cyber-physical applications that integrate with Internet services and summarizes emerging solutions that address these challenges.
+For example, application software should be architected to conserve power, which motivates $R \mathcal{E}D$ on tools that can predict the power consumption characteristics of an arbitrary mobile software architecture.
 Other R&D challenges involve the relative paucity of work on software and sensor data collection architectures that cater to the powerful capabilities and cyber-physical aspects of mobile Internet devices, which motivates R&D on architectures tailored to the latest mobile Internet devices.